fluxusfrequency/blog/testing-flux-applications.md

-# Testing React / Flux Applications
+# Testing Flux Applications

 ## Introduction

-A lot of people in the JavaScript community are pretty excited about Facebook's [React]() library, and associated [Flux]() architecture.
+A lot of people in the JavaScript community are pretty excited about Facebook's [React](http://facebook.github.io/react/) library, and associated [Flux](http://facebook.github.io/flux/) architecture.
 We've been using quite a bit of these tools in our client-side projects at Quick Left.
 It can be a little hard to wrap your mind around the way the data flows at first, but once you get used to it, you come to appreciate how clean it can be.

 As with any development, test-driving features is the way to go in a Flux app.
 As I've been learning this technology, I've been collecting some of the less obvious patterns that make testing easier.
 In this post, we'll take a look at some of these strategies, to make it easier for you to build the next big thing.